 The specific objectives of Auburn University at Montgomery reflect the institution's basic commitment to serve the diverse and expanding educational needs of the State.
-At present, AUM objectifies this commitment by providing for Montgomery and South-Central Alabama comprehensive educational, professional, and cultural programs dedicated to:
+At present, AUM implements this commitment by providing for Montgomery and South-Central Alabama comprehensive educational, professional, and cultural programs dedicated to:

-Providing a sufficiently strong undergraduate institution offering degrees in the arts, sciences, business, and teacher education;
+Providing a sufficiently strong undergraduate institution offering degrees in the arts, sciences, business, teacher education, and nursing.